 Our integrated dataset lays the foundations for doing just that.
 It consistently describes areas across Australia using metrics that can be compared and analysed to identify regions that share similar attributes.
 It provides resource managers with social, economic and biophysical background across Australia that is both useful and contextual.

 Our dataset and the supporting information within this report provide a platform that can be used in subsequent investigations to:

 We are working to add additional variables to our dataset that relate to climate, water, aquatic biodiversity and threatened species.
 We will then analyse the data to identify groups of regions that share similar social, economic and biophysical characteristics.
 We will also be able to identify regions that share similar characteristics to important places such as protected areas and priority places identified in the Threatened Species Strategy Action Plan 2021–2026, and to identify regions that have characteristics most suited to particular planning approaches.

 This regional-planning decision tree can be used with the compiled dataset to help planners choose the right plan for the right place.
 This news post has more information on these approaches.
 Image: Resilient Landscapes Hub.

-This project is being led by Professor Natalie Stoeckl from the University of Tasmania.
+This project is being led by Associate Professor Vanessa Adams from the University of Tasmania.

 Examples of potential research users